Yuren293/instance-segmentation-of-excavator-teeth/README.md

 ### instal cv2
 pip install opencv-python-headless

 ### run to train model and eval.
-To change traing params change the file
+To change training params change the file
 python train_and_eval.py

 ### inference trained model on test data.
 By default uses model_0009999.pth